-IIt is essential that you complete any bladder diaries or investigations required by your medical team following the 1st stage in order to accurately assess your response.
+It is essential that you complete any bladder diaries or investigations required by your medical team following the 1st stage in order to accurately assess your response.

-The 2nd stage procedure requires a 2 to 3 day stay in the hospital and is performed under general anesthesia.
+The 2nd stage procedure generally requires a 1- to 2 day stay in the hospital and is performed under general anesthesia.
 Through a small incision on your back just above the buttocks a permanent neuromodulator battery (Figure 1) is implanted in a pouch under the skin.

 Your modulator will be switched on using a digital handset.
 No external wires will be visible.
 You will be shown how to use your own personal programmer which will enable you to switch the implant on and off and change the settings.
-At times the settings may need fine tuning which means you will need to return to your doctor for reprogramming.
-This is usually because of loss of sensation.
+At times, the settings may need fine tuning which means you will need to return to your doctor for the device to be reprogrammed.
+Reprogramming is usually needed because of loss of sensation.
 The device works best if it operates all the time, day and night.
 You may switch it off at any time.
 You should also carefully read the instruction booklet provided with the device.

-The usual battery life of a modulator is from 5-10 years.
+The usual battery life of a modulator ranges from 5-10 years.
 It may vary depending upon how your modulator is functioning.
 You may notice your symptoms coming back.
-The stimulator will need to be replaced if the battery has run down, but the electrodes need not be changed.
+The stimulator will need to be replaced if the battery has run down, but the electrodes do not need to be changed.

-Who is not suitable for a sacral neuromodulator?
+Who is not a candidate for a sacral neuromodulator?